 - GLOBAL In this mode, the pitch information comes from the global pitch detector connected directly to the main inputs (L+R summed).
-The signal into this detector is unaffected by other effects in the current preset and is usually the best choice for single note usage. - LOCAL MONO In this mode the pitch information is detected and analyzed at the input of the pitch block.
-The "MONO" detector is optimized for speed and accuracy when playing single notes. - LOCAL POLY As with "LOCAL MONO," pitch information is detected and analyzed at the input of the pitch block.
-In this mode however, the detector is optimized for polyphonic sources.
-The pitch tracking is necessarily slower but is more stable when used with chords.
-Complex chord types can still cause instability; simple combinations of two or three notes work best.

-Both of the local modes allow the detector to track the pitch of a delay or effect tail even after you've stopped playing.
-They also include the internal feedback of the Pitch Block when calculating pitch.
+The signal into this detector is unaffected by other effects in the current preset and is usually the best choice for single note usage. - LOCAL In this mode the pitch information is detected and analyzed at the input of the pitch block.
+This mode allows the detector to track the pitch of a delay or effect tail even after you've stopped playing.
+This mode also considers the internal feedback of the Pitch Block when calculating pitch.